 Section 3.
 Vice President.
 The Vice President shall in the absence or disability of the President exercise the powers and perform the duties of the President.
 He/She also shall assist the President and perform such other duties as shall be prescribed by the board of directors.
 The Vice President will also chair the Professional Development Committee, and in this capacity be responsible for planning monthly meetings and other professional development events.

 Section 4.
 Secretary.
 The Secretary shall keep electronic records of all meetings of the Chapter and of the board of directors, including detailed minutes, voting records, notes on policy and procedure changes, and perform all other duties customarily pertaining to the office.
+The Secretary will also serve as a backup to the Treasurer, when necessary.

 Section 5.
 Treasurer.
 The Treasurer shall receive and deposit all chapter funds in the name of the Chapter in a bank or trust company selected and approved by the board of directors.
 He/She shall issue receipts and make authorized disbursements by check after proper approval by the President or the board of directors.
 He/She shall prepare the Chapter’s budget, make regular financial reports to the board of directors, render an annual financial statement to the Chapter membership and perform all other duties incident to the office.